wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 ### Using the Spark Framework for Controlling the Call

-You will use the Spark framework to receive an HTTP call made by Nexmo when your number gets a call.
+You will use the Spark framework to receive an HTTP call made by Vonage when your number gets a call.

 #### Adding the Dependencies